Egregious1/GCSC/Security Hardening Tasks sheet - descrip.md

     updating the encryption standards that is stored in databases.

-    tos ee if there are any unauthorized changes to the system.
+    to see if there are any unauthorized changes to the system.

 Disabling unused ports: